top of page

 A stubborn myth in pop psychology is the idea of "catharsis" or "venting"—that we need to "get the anger out" of our system, like steam from a pressure cooker.
 This might involve screaming in a car, punching a pillow, or writing a nasty letter.

-However, research has systematically debunked this hydraulic model of emotion (Howard Kassinove and R. Chip Tafrate, 2002).
+However, research has systematically debunked this hydraulic model of emotion (Kassinove and Tafrate, 2002).
 Anger is not a finite substance stored in a tank.
-It is a neurological and physiological response pattern.
-It is rekindled by reminders and maintained by rumination.
+It is a neurological and physiological response pattern, rekindled by reminders and maintained by rumination.

 When we "vent" aggressively—by punching a bag or screaming—we are not releasing anger; we are rehearsing it.
 We are activating the neural pathways associated with aggression and flooding our system with arousal hormones.
 Bushman (2002) found that people who vented their anger by hitting a punching bag actually felt more angry and aggressive afterward than those who did nothing.
 The temporary relief felt after a blow-up is usually just physical exhaustion that has nothing to do with emotional resolution.
 By relying on venting, we train our brains to associate anger with high-arousal aggressive output.
 We are effectively practicing being angry.
 For the person stuck in the cycle of rumination, the internal screaming match serves the same function.
 It keeps the circuits hot.

 Take Keith, whose business partner defrauded him.
 Keith refuses to enjoy his retirement.
 He spends his days researching lawsuits and brooding.
-Unconsciously, Keith believes that if he allows himself to enjoy a sunset or a meal with his wife, he is letting his ex-partner "win."
+Unconsciously, Keith believes that if he allows himself to enjoy a sunset or a meal with his wife, he is letting his ex-partner "win" because he is not actively engaged in the fight.
 He creates a logic where his own misery is a monument to the injustice he suffered.

 This is the ultimate tragedy of ruminative anger: the victim pays twice.
 First for the offense, and then daily, through the self-imposed penalty of a joyless life.